ben-le/DevOps_Trainings/docs/Infras_Components/InfrastructureComponentsWork.md

 ### Load Balancers
 1. L4 Load Balancers
+2. How L4 LB Works
-2. L7 Load Balancers
+3. L7 Load Balancers
+4. Pros Vs. Cons of L4 and L7
-3. Load balancing algorithms
+5. Load balancing algorithms
-4. Reverse Proxy
+6. Reverse Proxy

-There are more things, but I have highlighted the critical components of an IT Infrastructure that you might encounter in your day-to-day job.
+Sure, IT infrastructure is vast!
+Here's a glimpse of some essential components you'll likely encounter daily: